jrheard/blog/python/caesar.md

 The program can also convert ciphertext *back* to plaintext, when given the right key.
 The program can also attempt to brute-force decode the ciphertext.

-Don't worry, you're about to learn what all those words meant!
+Don't worry, you're about to learn what all those words mean!

 <div class="message">
 <p>All of the words and pictures between this gray box and the next gray box have been copy-pasted directly from Al Swiegart's excellent book "Invent Your Own Computer Games With Python", except for a few very minor edits.</p>